Skip to main content

 Why Three Different Scales Exist

-Fahrenheit (1724): Daniel Fahrenheit set 0° at the coldest temperature he could reliably create (a brine solution) and 96° at human body temperature.
-The scale stuck in English-speaking countries and the US never switched.
+Fahrenheit (1724): Daniel Fahrenheit set 0° at the coldest temperature he could reliably create with a brine solution and 96° near human body temperature.
+The scale remained in use in several English-speaking countries before metrication and is still widely used in the US.

-Celsius (1742): Anders Celsius designed a 0-100 scale anchored to water's freezing and boiling points.
-It's elegant, intuitive, and now used by most of the world.
-Originally his scale was inverted (100 for freezing, 0 for boiling), Linnaeus flipped it a year later.
+Celsius (1742): Anders Celsius designed a 0 to 100 scale anchored to water's freezing and boiling points.
+It is now used by most of the world.
+Originally his scale was inverted, with 100 for freezing and 0 for boiling, then Linnaeus flipped it a year later.

-Kelvin (1848): Lord Kelvin started at absolute zero, the point where molecular motion stops.
-It's the same degree size as Celsius, just shifted by 273.15.
-Scientists use it because you can't have negative energy, and Kelvin avoids negative temperatures that break equations.
+Kelvin (1848): Lord Kelvin started at absolute zero, the point where thermal motion reaches its lower bound.
+It uses the same increment size as Celsius, just shifted by 273.15.
+Scientists use it because absolute temperature avoids many negative-temperature problems in ordinary equations.

 Common Conversion Scenarios